 No story or screenplay is entirely original.
 Every story echoes others that came before it.
-This unique and innovative course offers techniques and skills to connect your writing with successful themes and ideas.
+Over 14 steps, this unique and innovative course offers techniques and skills to connect your writing with successful themes and ideas.

 We will provide clear and practical strategies, including critical analysis of films and devising creative writing templates that ensure your ideas are developed to their full potential.
+We’ll also embrace and utilise other art-forms to stimulate and develop unified concepts.
 You will leave the course with at least one well developed story that may be taken into production.